brycewray/hugo-site/content/posts/2021/09/taming-time-based-one-time-passwords-totps.md

 Aegis Authenticator (TOTPs simulated and some self-identifying text hidden).
 {.imgcCaption}

 For iOS devices, I can strongly recommend [Raivo OTP](https://github.com/raivo-otp/ios-application).
 Its main app is on iOS, while its recently added macOS app is a “receiver” which lets you copy a TOTP from your phone straight to the Mac clipboard.[^4] It backs up to iCloud and thus makes your TOTPs available on all your iOS devices.
-Both apps are free, but the dev obviously appreciates—and, in my opinion, deserves—donations to help keep his work going.
+Both apps are free, but the dev obviously appreciates — and, in my opinion, deserves — donations to help keep his work going.

 {{< imgc src="Raivo-OTP_screenshot_edited_1125x2436.png" alt="Edited screen capture of Raivo OTP application" width="1125" height="2436" >}}